 - The sections we will present to you will be impossible to ride for "humans"

 - You should bring Extreme Enduro experiences, have scored well in your national Enduro Championship.

 - Your physical fitness, mental stability and ability to deal with pain should be excellent

 We will present you extreme sections with steps, insane up- and downhills and you gotta be quite fast to stay inside the time-bar.
 You should be able to maintain a fluent riding style even in extreme sections

-- You should have some Enduro racing experience
+- You have Enduro racing experience and get good results.

 - Solid Enduro riding and technical skills will be needed

 - Your physical fitness, mental stability and ability to deal with pain should have been trained before the race.
 You should be able to quickly recover a fluent riding style after dragging your bike though sections that you have never considered riding before